DamilojuVeriff/dotfiles/README.md

 ./install
 ````

-It's a good idea to take a look at the `install` bash script to get an feel for what is happening.
+It's a good idea to take a look at the `install` bash script to get a feel for what is happening.

 Lines are commented so it should be easy to follow.